 If that sounds daunting, take heart.
 For your market intelligence efforts to yield big results, you don’t need to know everything…you need to know the most important things.
 This is where having the right toolset makes things much easier, and Cronycle has the solution.

-Using market intelligence to improve your long game
+Using a market intelligence program to improve your long game

 When we see one of the Fortune 500 companies offer a new product, or go through a rebrand, or target a new industry, it’s easy to nod our heads and think, “Well, that just makes sense.”
 But no one pulls the trigger on a big move overnight.
 The truth is that market leaders are leaders because they truly have their fingers on the pulse of the market—customers, competition, trends, news—and they’ve been monitoring it closely for a while.